 What size stove do I need for a conservatory?

 You can use our stove size calculator to give you an approximate idea of the best stove size for your conservatory.
-In an average sized stove a 6kW stove, such as the Mazona Rocky 6kW, should be about right.
+In an average-sized conservatory, a 6kW stove, such as the Mazona Rocky 6kW, should be about right.

 Keep in mind that the more windows you have in the conservatory – and particularly if they’re not triple glazed – you are likely to need a slightly bigger stove than the calculator suggests.